A progression is underway.

 The situation is stagnant.

 Drawing is not being replaced and isn’t replaceable by models.
 The idea is like “replacing” telescopes with the cosmos.
-We have the cosmos, the universe in the night sky, therefore we should rid ourselves of our lens for looking at it, abandon our telescopes.
+We have the universe in the night sky, therefore we should rid ourselves of our lens for looking at it, abandon our telescopes.
+Countering this, one argues against utter nonsense (and its entrenched believers)

 Drawing quality has declined though over the last 20 years, typically, accompanied by inadequate digital modeling.
 We’re dealing with demise but of a higher order, not of drawing but of things greater.